Who is this saucy young woman? Don’t know? Don’t care?

 Would you keep, or toss?
 Would you try to find the story behind the photo?

-Let me introduce you to Hazel Islery Clay Thornton, my paternal grandmother and namesake.
+Allow me to introduce you to Hazel Islery Clay Thornton, my paternal grandmother and namesake.
 Sadly, she died when my dad was 16.
 Thus, also sadly, I never got the chance to know her.
 But I did feel, in a way, like I met her when I saw this photo for the first time.
-I’d seen photos of her older self, but none of her younger self until a couple of years ago.
+I’d seen photos of her older self, but none of her younger self until recently.
 There’s more to her story than I will probably ever know, and just looking at the photo begs questions — What beach is this?
 How old was she?
 Who took the photo? — but I’m happy for the chance to know this much: She was kind.
 She was happy.
 She was fun-loving.
 My dad adored her.

 And what are names and dates without photos?

-Here are the basics, and screenshots of a couple of census records I’ve found:
+Here are the basics, and screenshots of a couple of census records:

 Hazel Islery Clay Thornton: b.
 16 Jun 1906, Richmond, VA, d.
 10 Jul 1950, Los Angeles, CA